Introducing ONNX Script: Authoring ONNX with the ease of Python

 ONNX Script takes a new approach by integrating deeply with Python on two fronts:

-2. ONNX Script supports idiomatic Python language constructs to make authoring ONNX more natural, including support for conditionals and loops, binary and unary operators, subscripting, slicing, and more.
-For example, the expressiona+bin Python would translate to the ONNX operatoras Add(a,b).
+- ONNX Script supports idiomatic Python language constructs to make authoring ONNX more natural, including support for conditionals and loops, binary and unary operators, subscripting, slicing, and more.
+For example, the expression

 Let's look at how we might implement GELU using ONNX Script and compare it withonnx.helperAPIand to be clearthe examples below produce the same ONNX model.
 For reference, we'll use this definition of GELU to guide the ONNX implementations: